gohugoio/hugoDocs/content/en/content-management/organization/index.md

 The `url` is the entire URL path, defined by the file path and optionally overridden by a `url` value in front matter.
 See [URL Management][] for details.

-[config]: /configuration/
+[URL Management]: /content-management/urls/#slug
+[image processing]: /content-management/image-processing/
+[page resources]: /content-management/page-resources/
+[page template]: /templates/types/#page
 [pretty]: /content-management/urls/#appearance
+[project configuration]: /configuration/
 [sections]: /content-management/sections/
-[page template]: /templates/types/#page
-[page resources]: /content-management/page-resources/
-[image processing]: /content-management/image-processing/
-[URL Management]: /content-management/urls/#slug